Market Overview to Export Salvage Cars to Ghana

 Most of the vehicles imported into Ghana come from three markets: the United States, Japan, and Germany.
-In addition to the ease of the customs process, Ghana charges fees based on the age of the vehicle with newer cars have little to no extra fee at all.
+In addition to the ease of the customs process, Ghana charges fees based on the age of the vehicle with newer cars having little to no extra fee at all.
 The types of cars preferred to be brought into the country are all readily available in the United States,

-Additionally, since Ghana only allows left hand driving vehicles to be imported, it is easy to find these options in the US.
+Additionally, since Ghana only allows left-hand driving vehicles to be imported, it is easy to find these options in the US.

 As a result, the export business to Ghana from America is booming.
 Numerous ports throughout the United States provide container ship options for exporting used and new cars to the African nation.

-- Ghana allows left hand steering vehicles to be imported.
+- Ghana allows left-hand steering vehicles to be imported.

 - Calculations for duties are done by age of the vehicle.